-"Yes" in "dimension in MD Closed" column identifies those dimensions that can't be included into MD metrics applicable in closed tables (see: IV.2).
+"Yes" in "dimension in MD Closed" column identifies those dimensions that can't be included into MD metrics applicable in closed tables (see IV.2 MD and HD versions of the DPM).

 Figure 7.
 Structure of dimensions worksheet in EIOPA DPM Dictionary